ZhangNingSAU/Spring-2022-CSCI-185-Script-Programming/Slides/Topic 1.md

   - 90% of all cloud infrastructure operates on Linux and practically all the best cloud hosts use it.
 ## Getting Unix
 ### Mac & Ubuntu Users
-If you’re using a Mac or you’re using the Ubuntu operating system find a program called Terminal and open it.
++ If you’re using a Mac or you’re using the Ubuntu operating system find a program called Terminal and open it.
 You can skip the next section about Windows.
++ Note that you may need to change the default shell to bash if it is not (For Mac, check [here](https://www.howtogeek.com/444596/how-to-change-the-default-shell-to-bash-in-macos-catalina/)).
 ### Windows 10
 If you’re using the latest version of Windows 10 you should enable and install Bash on Ubuntu on Windows.
 You can find the installation guide from Microsoft [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10?redirectedfrom=MSDN)
 ### Others